sowiecki/pantheon/README.md

 Products that are actively integrated into a Moirai server will still have their 1st-party solutions function.
 E.g., Philips Hue dimmer switches and Unified Remote apps function as expected, even with Moirai running.

+Other services to control Moirai with:
+* Microsoft Kinect connected to a Windows PC running [Aperature](https://github.com/Nase00/aperature)
+* A keypad connected to a Raspberry Pi running [Node-HTTP-Macros](https://github.com/Nase00/node-http-macros)

 # Alpha Status

 This software is in alpha, and is currently highly tailored to my use cases and home setup.
-I am working to make it more configurable, modular, and secure for wider consumption.
+I am working to make it more configurable, modular, secure, and documented for wider consumption.